10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 To this end, we use Schema.org markup where relevant and reasonable to ensure that our clients have the best search visibility that we can provide.

-Schema markup should be validated against the the [Google Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/).
+Schema markup should be validated against the [Google Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/).

 ##### Examples